MonikaSData/stock-analysis/README.md

 ## Summary

-**- What are the advantages and disadvantages of refactoring a code?
+**- What are the advantages and disadvantages of refactoring a code?**

    *The advantages of refactoring are:*

-       a.
-The code becomes more readable,less complex and easier to understand.
+   - The code becomes more readable,less complex and easier to understand.
-       b.
-The process in most cases will uncover bad patterns in the code that can be eliminated.
+   - The process in most cases will uncover bad patterns in the code that can be eliminated.
-       c.
-Refactoring also leads to code/program that runs faster and is more adaptible.
+   - Refactoring also leads to code/program that runs faster and is more adaptible.
 Debugging might become easier with refactored code.

    *The disadvantages of refactoring are:*

-      a.
-The process of refactoring can become time consuming and expensive.
+   - The process of refactoring can become time consuming and expensive.
-      b.
-If refactoring is not done right (there is not enough time to test the refactored code), the code can become broken which might lead to more bugs and issues during a release.
+   - If refactoring is not done right (there is not enough time to test the refactored code), the code can become broken which might lead to more bugs and issues during a release.

-**- What are the advantages and disadvantages of refactoring of the original and refactored VBA script?
+**- What are the advantages and disadvantages of refactoring of the original and refactored VBA script?**

   *The advantages of the refactored VBA stocks analysis script:*